Homemade Sunflower Seed Butter (Oil-Free)

 I can not overstate how useful having a jar of sunflower seed butter in the kitchen at all times is.
 Not only can you use sunbutter as an alternative to peanut butter, almond butter, and other nut butters (in fact it’s my favorite all-purpose substitute in recipes for those with a nut allergy).

 In terms of savory dishes, you can use sunbutter within savory sauces, as part of drizzles and salad dressings, and even as an ingredient within dipping sauces.
-Sunbutter can also be used in hummus recipes to replace homemade tahini.
+Sunbutter can also be used in the best hummus recipe to replace homemade tahini.

 For some sweet inspiration… well, this list will take a bit longer to write.
 Homemade sunflower seed butter works well in raw treats including cookies, protein balls/bars, cakes and quick breads, pancakes, and more.
-You can also use it within ice-cream recipes, waffles, muffins, biscuits (and stuffed cookies!), banana bread, etc. Sun butter can also be used in granola recipes too.
-I also like to add mine to smoothies for extra nutrients!
+You can also use it within ice-cream recipes, waffles, muffins, biscuits (and stuffed cookies!), naturally sweetened banana bread, etc. Sun butter can also be used in homemade granola recipes too.
+I also like to add mine to healthy homemade smoothies for extra nutrients!

-In terms of simple nut/see butter swap-out uses – this sunbutter can be used as a simple spread on toast, bagels, in a sandwich, or over fruit, stirred into or drizzled over oats, yogurt (dairy or dairy-free coconut, almond, or soy), and hot cocoa!
+In terms of simple nut/see butter swap-out uses – this sunbutter can be used as a simple spread on toast, homemade New York style bagels, in a sandwich, or over fruit, stirred into or drizzled over breakfast oatmeal, yogurt (dairy yogurt or dairy-free homemade coconut yogurt, homemade almond yogurt, or soy yogurt), and hot cocoa!
 It can also be used for a fun alternative butter in these homemade Vegan peanut butter cups.

 top view of a jar with sunflower butter and a spoon